microsoft/DroneRescue/README.md

 5. Next, we will modify **search_sample.py** to locate our next animal and capture images.
 Return to Visual Studio Code and open **search_sample.py**.

-6. Nagivate to the bottom of the file and replace the **BlackSheep** location with the following animal location to the animals array to tell our drone where to locate the next animal:
+6. Navigate to the bottom of the file and replace the **BlackSheep** location with the following animal location to the animals array to tell our drone where to locate the next animal:
 `(-12.18, -13.56, "AlpacaRainbow")`

 7. Save **search_sample.py** and select **Debug -> Start Without Debugging** to execute the file.